DNamukhosi/alx-system_engineering-devops/0x00-shell_basics/README.md

 + 10.script that lists all files
 + 11.script that prints the type of the file
 + 12.script that moves all files beginning with an uppercase letter
++ 13.cript that deletes all files in the current working directory that end with the character ~